cea-hpc/mpc/doc/sphinx/source/contribute/contribute_branches_tag.rst

 Create a new MPC release tag and push it to Gitlab
 --------------------------------------------------

-As described in the [tag management](#tags) section above.
 To push a tag, just consider it as a regular branch name, Git will do the rest:

 .. code-block:: sh